nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

 ### Finding students based on criterias
-#### Proposed Implementation
+#### Implementation details

-The proposed FindCommand Feature allows the user to find for specific keywords in certain fields.
+The `FindCommand` Feature allows the user to find for specific keywords in certain fields.
 The current implementation supports finding keywords in four fields:
 1) `StudentId`
 2) `StudentName`